danirod-live/pascal2c/README.txt

   TODO: Where the f**k is this documented in FPC so that I can see how they implement this on their AST.

 * parser2_simple_type currently does not accept ranges such as 'a'..'z'

+* simple_type may treat numbers as ranges even without a range